disastrid/instruments_lab/docs/README.md

 Copy the front matter above, and fill in your own stuff.
 Then, write your post in markdown, and save in `_research/mypost.md`

-This markdown has the same functionality as the Bela Blog - you can include an image wrapper with a caption:

-`{% include single-image-research.html fileName="my-image.jpg" caption="Here is a caption." %}`

-Bear in mind that this references the path `images/research`.
-To keep things neat, please make a directory for your post there, and reference that path like so: `my-project/my-image.jpg`
+### Including videos

 You can also include youtube videos, using the `youtube.html` include:

 `{% include youtube.html youtube="youtube-ref-here" %}`

+### Including images

+The html include files for image handling are in the `_includes` directory.

+If you want to see a `single-image-research` include, check a post in the `research` directory.

+If you want to see the single, double and triple image includes, check out the image tester post that I made demonstrating this.
+It's got the field of `published: false` in the frontmatter so it won't be rolled into the live site.
+If you want to see it in action, get rid of the published status and start the local build - you'll see it in the news feed.
+Don't forget to restore its unpublished state before pushing everything back to the live repo though.
+I'm counting on you.

+This example's images are stored in `images/tester` so don't blow those away please.
+Thanks, you're the best.

+#### Single images

+This markdown has the same functionality as the Bela Blog - you can include an image wrapper with a caption.

+There's an include for images in the `research/` image directory, called `single-image-research`:

+`{% include single-image-research.html fileName="my-image.jpg" caption="Here is a caption." %}`

+To keep things neat, please make a directory for your post there, and reference that path like so: `research/my-project/my-image.jpg`

+Now, there's also an image include for images that may be in another subfolder:

+`{% include single-image-research.html fileName="my-image.jpg" image_subfolder="nameOfSubfolder" caption="Here is a caption." %}`

+You can specify the subfolder in the images directory with the field `image_subfolder`.

+#### Double images

+There is also now support for including two side by side images.

+CAVEAT: If your images aren't the same proportion they might not look good.
+If necessary you could add a white or transparent matte around them in Photoshop or similar in order to pad them out to the same size and make sure they always look lovely.
+Don't forget to add your subfolder and caption!

+`{% include two-image-include.html left_image="left-image-nane.png" right_image="right-image-name.png" image_subfolder="nameOfSubfolder" caption="Here is a caption." %}`

+#### TRIPLE IMAGES (where will it stop)

+There's also now support for three-in-a-row!
+By now you're probably noticing a pattern.
+(Again: Specify your subfolder and caption!)

+`{% include two-image-include.html left_image="left-image-nane.png" middle_image="middle-image.png" right_image="right-image-name.png" image_subfolder="nameOfSubfolder" caption="Here is a caption." %}`

 ## Project categories